55: No Such Thing As Samurai Nail Clippers

 So fallopian tube.

-Wow, the Zonyul of Zinn sounds like where your dad had his scissors made.
+The Zonyul of Zinn.
+Wow, the Zonual of Zinn sounds like where your dad had his scissors made.

 I thought we'd, I knew you were going to have a look at some things named after people.